indigojnewark/comp-neuro/README.md

 ## Author

-Built by a neuroscience BSc graduate transitioning into computational neuroscience and cognitive AI for MSc applications.
+Built for the purpose of MSc and PhD applications.

 ## License